remarkablemark/html-react-parser/README.md

 parse('<br>\n'); // [React.createElement('br'), '\n']
 ```

-By enabling the `trim` option, whitespace text nodes will be skipped:
+Enable the `trim` option to remove whitespace:

 ```js
 parse('<br>\n', { trim: true }); // React.createElement('br')
 ```

-This addresses the warning:
+This fixes the warning:

 ```
 Warning: validateDOMNesting(...): Whitespace text nodes cannot appear as a child of <table>.
 Make sure you don't have any extra whitespace between tags on each line of your source code.
 ```

-However, this option may strip out intentional whitespace:
+However, intentional whitespace may be stripped out:

 ```js
 parse('<p> </p>', { trim: true }); // React.createElement('p')